How to find long-lost passwords in your clipboard history

 generated using DALL·E 3

-After setting up a new, I tried to build an Android project and discovered that the release signing key was missing.
-I use Bitwarden as my password manager, so the signing key must be saved there – or so I thought – there was an entry for the signing key, but it was empty.
+When I cloned an old Android project and tried to build it, I discovered that the release signing key was missing.
+No problem, I use Bitwarden as my password manager, so the signing key must be saved there – or so I thought. there was an entry for the signing key, but it was empty.
 It seemed like I had forgotten to paste the password when creating the entry.

 After some despair, I remembered where the key might be found: in my clipboard.